prydin/the-bog-standard/README.md

 ## Power supply and grounding
 The very simple unregulated power supply that's part of this repository seems to work well and is desined along the principle of simplicity rather than sophistication.
-The amplifier itself should have a decent
+The amplifier itself should have a decent Power Supply Rejection Ratio (PSRR).

+All grounds (power, earth and signal) are joined at the DC side of the power supply and the PCB offers connectors for tying the grounds together.

 ## Acknowledgements and credits
 This work rests on the shoulders of giants.
 Much of the design is borrowed from Douglas Self's legendary